annashipman/annashipman.github.io/_posts/2025-06-20-reference-calls.md

 I will always say something like "I am really enthusiastic about X, you don't need to sell them, I just want to understand their areas for development and how I can best support them."

+## This does not replace competency questions

+This is not an interview, and ideally it's not even a decision-point, unless you hear red flags or serious areas of concern that your interview process hasn't uncovered.
+For more on how to structure a good interview, you can read my post on [how to interview fairly](/jfdi/interviewing-fairly.html).

 ## Sometimes you need to clarify the exact relationship

 - What was your working relationship with X?